losDaniel/California-Water-Rights/README.md

 ![Cali_Bodies_of_Water_Image](CaliforniaBodiesOfWater.PNG)

+### Database Directory

+The database directory contains `.csv` versions of each type of dataset as well as `.pickle` files for the larger datasets (for faster loading).
+The **dictionary** folder contains .csv files listing every field and example values for each of the datasets.

 *For more additional documentation regarding the organization of the data please refer to the* **Database Documentation - GIS Resources.pdf** *and* **Database Documentation - Water Rights.pdf** *documents.*

 ## Notebook Walkthrough